scrussell2/Election_Analysis/README.md

 ![County_Votes_and_Percentages_of_Votes](Images/County_Votes_and_Percentages_of_Votes.png)

 For Python to get the votes and percentages of votes for each county, a '_for_' loop needed to be created.
-On _line 97_ a '_for_' loop is created to pull county names from an earlier written '_if_' statement and checking for every time a specific county is seen in the csv file to count each vote.
-In _lines 99-107_, Python is instructed to pull the number of votes per county and to calculate a percentage on the total number recieved which then is printed as an output and saved in the text file of each county as thier own unique percentage and votes against the total votes overall casted.
+On _line 97_ a '_for_' loop is created to pull county names from an earlier written '_if_' statement and check for every time a specific county is seen in the CSV file to count each vote.
+In _lines 99-107_, Python is instructed to pull the number of votes per county and to calculate a percentage of the total number received which then is printed as output and saved in the text file of each county as their own unique percentage and votes against the total votes overall cast.
 Reference **Figure 7**.

 **Figure 7** - Python County Votes and Percentages of Votes